Lindholm scores in OT, Flames beat Sabres 3-2

 Despite the win, the Flames continued their offensive struggles in scoring two or fewer goals in regulation for the ninth consecutive game.
 It’s a stretch in which Calgary has been out-scored 30-12 and shut out three times.

-NOTES: Sabres D Rasmus Dahlin is out indefinitely after sustaining a concussion in being elbowed in the face by Tampa Bay’s Erik Cernak in 5-2 loss Monday. … Calgary played its 17th road game, tying Minnesota for the most so far this season. … Johansson returned after missing seven games with an upper body injury.
+NOTES: Sabres D Rasmus Dahlin is out indefinitely after sustaining a concussion in being elbowed in the face by Tampa Bay’s Erik Cernak in 5-2 loss Monday. … Calgary played its 17th road game, tying Minnesota for the most so far this season. … Sabres forward Marcus Johansson returned after missing seven games with an upper body injury.

 UP NEXT

-Flames: Open three-game homestand hosting Ottawa on Saturday.
+Flames: Open a three-game homestand hosting Ottawa on Saturday.

 Sabres: Host Toronto on Friday.